 Need step-by-step guidance on how to write SEO content?
 After 1,000+ blogs under my belt that have earned 20,000+ keyword rankings in Google across 8 years, I’m now teaching SEO writing!
 Download for FREE: The SEO Content Writer’s Cheat Sheet.

 How to Create Content That Supports Good SEO: 7 Formatting & Structure Tips

 Today, good SEO and good content go hand-in-hand.
 If your content is poorly formatted, improperly structured, or carelessly thrown together, it’s going to be difficult to shape it into something that supports effective SEO.
 With that in mind, here are some tips to help you correctly develop all of your blog posts, starting now:

-1. Structure the content in your head before you write it.
+1. Outline and ideate the content in your head before you write it.